-- Housing and accommodation
+- housing and accommodation

-- Community investment & wellbeing
+- community investment & wellbeing

-- Indigenous community
+- indigenous engagement

-- Workforce and training
+- workforce and training

-- Local content and investment
+- local Content

-- Community health and safety
+- community health and safety

-- Community amenity
+- community amenity

-- Cumulative Impacts
+- cumulative Impacts.

 Housing and accommodation action plan

 The housing and accommodation action plan seeks to manage the increased pressure placed by the project on the GRC housing market and on temporary accommodation such as hotels and motels.